VectorNest/Vector-Engine/README.md

-# Protocol: `Vector Nest`
+# Protocol: `Vector Engine`

 ## Description

-**Vector Nest** is a high-performance, multi-modal vector storage protocol designed for intelligent and AI-powered search across structured, unstructured, and visual data.
+**Vector Engine** is a high-performance, multi-modal vector storage protocol designed for intelligent and AI-powered search across structured, unstructured, and visual data.

 It provides providers with a standardized interface for creating, managing, and querying vector collections, and empowers validators to enforce quality and fairness through automated performance evaluation.